appscode/blog/content/post/kubedb-v2024.4.27/index.md

 - We brought change to our sync users mechanism for Pgpool.
 Now users have to create a secret with the fields username and password, if they want to sync a postgres user to Pgpool.
 KubeDB operator expects  that secrets will be created inside the namespace of the postgres reference given in Pgpool CR with the labels, `app.kubernetes.io/name: postgreses.kubedb.com and app.kubernetes.io/instance: <postgres reference name>`.

 - KubeDB Pgpool is now fully independent of KubeDB postgres.
 You can now provision Pgpool with any Postgres with just AppBinding reference.
+This release also includes PgPool's own appbinding support as well.

 ## Postgres